NirDiamant/RAG_Techniques/CONTRIBUTING.md

 ## Final Notes

 We're grateful for all our contributors and excited to see how you'll help expand the world's most comprehensive RAG resource.
-Don't hesitate to ask questions in our Slack community if you're unsure about anything.
+Don't hesitate to ask questions in our Discord community if you're unsure about anything.

 Let's harness our collective knowledge and creativity to push the boundaries of RAG technology together!